essej/aooserver/README.md

 so all dependencies are alread included in this repository.

 JUCE is used here mostly as a hedge against future development, when this server might have some additional audio processing capabilities.
-All the JUCE source code necessary to build it is included in JuceLibraryCode, as installed by ProJucer when using the aooserver.jucer as source.
-If you want to contribute to further development, you'll need to have JUCE 5 installed elsewhere.